jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 This makes it easy to convert this file into total RNA counts per genome.
 I implement this conversion in the iPython notebook `generate_raw_counts_genomes.ipynb`, which is included in the `summary` folder along with `read_counts_contigs.tsv.gz` (gzipped for space savings).

+(Note: in reality the L227 samples were processed independently from the 221/304 samples here, and the resulting `raw_counts_genomes.tsv` tables were merged, but everything is summarized a single code block here for simplicity (should not change the result).)

 With these files in place, you are now ready for all downstream statistics work.

 ### ATLAS output summary